Tibial Implant Fixation in TKA Worth A Revision? -- How to Avoid Stress-Shielding Even for Stiff Metallic Implants: Materials and Methods

 \subsubsection{Material properties}

 For the material behavior of tibial bone, an isotropic linear elasticity law is assumed to hold.
-The assumption of linear elasticity is corroborated by recent experimental findings by Juszczyk et al. \cite{Juszczyk.2011} and Grassi et al. \cite{Grassi.2016} (for femoral bone), the validity of isotropic elasticity in simulations is underpinned by Schileo et al. \cite{Schileo.2014}.
-The figures of the strongly heterogeneous Young's modulus distribution follow from bone reconstruction as described in Sec.~\ref{subsec:FemurReconstruction}.
+The assumption of linear elasticity is corroborated by recent experimental findings by \cite{Juszczyk.2011} and \cite{Grassi.2016} (for femoral bone), the validity of isotropic elasticity in simulations is underpinned by \cite{Schileo.2014}. { Cowin presents orthotropic elasticity parameters for the tibia, which are however throughout constant and thus do not account for the pronounced non-homogeneity of real bone \cite{Cowin.2009}.} The figures of the strongly heterogeneous Young's modulus distribution follow from bone reconstruction as described in Sec.~\ref{subsec:FemurReconstruction}.
 The Poisson's ratio is assumed to be constant, $\nu=0.3$.
 For the implant material, linear elastic, isotropic material parameters are chosen for both the titanium-alloy (TiAl6V4) \cite{Long.1998} as well as for the cobalt-chrome alloy (CoCr) version.
 The very standard of bone cement is PMMA (Polymethyl methacrylate).
 Polyethylene (PE) is used for the tibial tray; moreover, we consider for its low stiffness a fictitious implant fully made of PE (all-PE).
+The material parameters of linear elasticity are listed in Table~\ref{tab:Material-parameters}.